Non-stop flights to Chicago (MDW)

 Flights from Canada to Chicago

 Toronto is the only city in Canada with direct flights to Chicago.
 From Toronto, direct flights are offered by Porter.
+This is a seasonal route that starts in March and ends in August.

 Flights from Dominican Republic to Chicago

 In Dominican Republic, the only airport that has a direct connection to Chicago is Punta Cana.
 From Punta Cana, direct flights are offered by Southwest Airlines.
-This is a seasonal route that starts in May and ends in August.
+This is a seasonal route that starts in March and ends in August.

 Flights from Jamaica to Chicago

 There is 1 airport in Jamaica that has a direct connection to Chicago, which is Montego Bay.
 From Montego Bay, direct flights are offered by Southwest Airlines.
-This is a seasonal route that starts in May and ends in August.
+This is a seasonal route that starts in March and ends in August.

 Flights from Mexico to Chicago

-In Mexico there are several airports with flights to Chicago (8 in total).
+In Mexico there are several airports with flights to Chicago (9 in total).

 From Aguascalientes, direct flights are offered by Volaris.